mrkkrp/markkarpov.com/tutorial/th.md

 This way we can write the code we want to generate almost as usual, using splicing just to vary the pieces of code that need to change algorithmically.
-Note, though, that as of GHC 8.2.2, splicing *declarations* inside *declaration* quoters does not work yet.
+Note, though, that splicing *declarations* inside *declaration* quoters is still not supported.

 Let's try `add2`: